bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/data-structures-docs.md

 -   Used to implement database indexes.
 -   Used to implement associative arrays.
--   Used to implement the “set” data structure.
+-   Used to implement the "set" data structure.

 ## 6. Trees <a id="1c0f"></a>